|Fund:||Adventure Capital Fund (ACF)|

 How we helped

 Bootstrap applied to us back when we were know as the Adventure Capital Fund.
 We were able to provide both grant and loan funding to help them get back on track.
 This money was used to help with refurbishment works, pay creditors and provide some much needed working capital.

 We were also able to provide a second wave of grant and loan to cover the costs of repairing the flat roof of the Print House and the purchase of an inflatable roof cover.
 This transformed the space into a community allotment garden.

-Following our investment, a lot of hard work, other sources of funding and a favourable re-negotiation with their bank Bootstrap found itself in a much more a stable position.
+Following investment, a lot of hard work and a favourable re-negotiation with their bank, Bootstrap found itself in a much more a stable position.
 Bootstrap was able to evolve its garden space into Dalston Roof Park - a popular rooftop venue with a bar and a stage that has played host to Rudimental, Basement Jaxx and Disclosure!